-Foreign Subsidiary Incorporation
+Foreign Subsidiary Incorporation in Singapore

 The subsidiary company gets the benefit of several tax exemptions as it is considered as the local company.